Shinononome-Enana/ns3-Satellites-Ground-Network-Simulation/README.md

 bash GS_Satnet_Simulation.sh
 '''

+## How to tailor

+(1) If you want to change the satellite-ground topology: Read ns-3/cpp codes in 'MeshNet_connected_ip2_route_trace_goundnet.cc', and modify it under the framework.

+(2) If you want to simulate more algorithm: Write your own algorithm transcript, then put into 'LinkingLogic_Decision' folder.
+Make sure that your codes can output '_sat1.txt' & '_sat2.txt'.

+(3) Other details: You can change them in transcript 'GS_Satnet_Simulation.sh' as you like.

 ## Output
 You can get four valuation output after running the project:
 - ave_PLR: average packet loss rate